 The robot dogs are designed to perform tasks where humans are at risk.
 They can monitor and observe, explore hard-to-reach places, and transport dangerous goods.
 The robots move actively, turn their heads, and even "sniff."

-The robot dogs are intended for searching for people during emergencies, as well as performing tasks in the fields of defense, intelligence, and communications.
+The robot dogs are intended for searching for people in emergency situations, as well as performing tasks in the fields of defense, intelligence, and communications.

-Previously, specialists from NIIAS, part of Russian Railways, began testing robot dogs.
-They will work on dangerous sections of the railway where the presence of people is undesirable.
+Previously, specialists from NIIAS, part of RZD, began testing robots in the form of dogs.
+They will work in hazardous areas of the railway where the presence of people is undesirable.

 Read more on the topic: